renec-chain/renec/docs/src/wallet-guide/paper-wallet.md

 ```

 After entering your seed phrase with `renec-keygen pubkey prompt://` the console
 will display a string of base-58 characters.
-This is the [derived](#hierarchical-derivation) solana BIP44 _wallet address_
+This is the [derived](#hierarchical-derivation) renec BIP44 _wallet address_
 associated with your seed phrase.

 > Copy the derived address to a USB stick for easy usage on networked computers